Building a Progressive Profiling Strategy

-Enter the progressive form on your landing page: the bridge that connects the gap between Marketing and Sales.
+Enter the progressive form on your lead generation landing page: the bridge that connects the gap between Marketing and Sales.
 The landing page form fields are an often underutilized, yet integral part of a business’ website.
 Everyone knows they need to gather information from clients—or potential clients—in order to reach out, but not a lot of time is put into planning and developing the elements that go into a progressive profiling strategy.

 Utilizing progressive forms will allow you to gather more and more information over time as a prospect fills out a form to download content.
 This will make it easier for Sales and Marketing to build personas and craft nurture campaigns with targeted messaging and content based on job role, industry, company size, etc.

 First off, what is progressive profiling?
 Marketers use many different names for progressive profiling.
 You might have heard it referred to as a contact form, smart fields, form fills, and countless others.
 What do all of these terms have in common?
 They are the form that collects information from prospects every time they download a piece of content.
 These forms typically include basic information like name and email address at minimum.
 Progressive profiling utilizes technology to create ‘progressive form fields’ or, different information fields depending on the number of forms they’ve already filled out.
 For the prospect’s convenience, they also auto-populate information they’ve already filled in on a previous forms or that you had already from a different source (e.g. trade show).
 Ultimately, the marketer benefits by acquiring more useful information each time and the prospect spends less time filling out those sometimes tedious forms, causing less friction and higher conversion rates.
 Everybody wins!